Anjum799/Netflix-static-clone/README.md

 ## 🚀 Features
 ✅ Clean Netflix-like layout and design

-✅ Netflix branding with custom fonts and styling

 ✅ Includes a Hero section with background image and sign-in form